neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentCache.rst

   of the current configuration.

 ``entryIdentifier``
   Configure the cache entry identifier for mode ``cached`` based on an array of values.

+  The prototype ``TYPO3.TypoScript:GlobalCacheIdentifiers`` will be used as the base object, so global values that influence *all* cache entries can be added to that prototype, see :ref:`Global cache entry identifiers` for more details.

-If none is given the identifier is built from all TypoScript context values that are simple values or implement ``CacheAwareInterface``.
+  If this property is not set, the identifier is built from all TypoScript context values that are simple values or implement ``CacheAwareInterface``.

   The identifier string value will be a hash built over all array values including and sorted by their key.